-During ACL Reconstruction surgery, the damaged ligament is removed from the knee and then replaced with natural harvested tendon material.
+During our ACL reconstruction surgery in Los Angeles, the damaged ligament is removed from the knee and then replaced with natural harvested tendon material.
 The surgery is generally performed as an outpatient procedure and is minimally invasive, using only small incisions around the knee joint.
 Patients will usually be released to go home the same day.

 In preparation for your ACL reconstruction surgery, you will likely undergo a series of physical therapy sessions designed to reduce swelling and inflammation prior to surgery.
 It has been shown that patients who undergo surgery with swollen joints have poorer surgical outcomes than those who have received therapy prior to surgery.

-During ACL Reconstruction surgery, the damaged ligament is removed from the knee and then replaced with natural harvested tendon material.
+During our ACL repair in Los Angeles, the damaged ligament is removed from the knee and then replaced with natural harvested tendon material.
 The surgery is generally performed as an outpatient procedure and is minimally invasive, using only small incisions around the knee joint.

 ACL Reconstruction uses grafting to repair the torn ligament in the knee.
 Grafting is a surgical technique through which the damaged ligament is replaced with a tendon from another part of your knee or from a deceased donor.
 The graft is then secured into place using screws placed into the thigh bone.
 The grafted tendon will serve as a conduit allowing new ligament tissue to grow and heal.